samsrf/samsrf/ReadMe.md

 ## LATEST UPDATES

-### Version 6.29991 (02-04-2020) * BETA VERSION - USE AT YOUR OWN RISK! *
+### Version 6.29993 (04-04-2020) * BETA VERSION - USE AT YOUR OWN RISK! *
 #### IMPORTANT UPATE: Removed the use of Coregistration.txt file!
 CHECK YOUR DATA!
-*Due to rounding errors, a handful of vertices (~20 per hemisphere?) may differ between projections
-done with this version and those from prior versions, so beware of combining them...*
+*Due to rounding errors, a handful of vertices (~20-30 per hemisphere?) -may- differ between projections done with this version and those from prior versions, so beware of combining them...*
 - Also fixed bug with samsrf_label2nii still containing native Matlab-reader code (DSS)
 - Prettified the markdown code in this file a bit more (DSS)
+- Either removed dependencies on SPM or added error message if SPM not installed (DSS)
+- Added overlay of functional voxels to SurfaceProjection tool (DSS)

 ##